1. About pregabalin

 Will it affect my fertility?

-There's no firm evidence to suggest that taking pregabalin will reduce fertility in either men or women.
+There's no evidence to suggest that taking pregabalin reduces fertility in either men or women.

 Can I drive or ride a bike?